masasam/emacs-helm-tramp/README.md

 ## Screenshot

     M-x helm-tramp

 ![helm-tramp1](image/image1.png)

     Display server list from your ~/.ssh/config in helm interface

 ![helm-tramp2](image/image2.png)

     Filter by helm

 ![helm-tramp3](image/image3.png)

     You can connect your server with tramp

 ![helm-tramp4](image/image4.png)

     Selecting the list with sudo will lead to the server as root

 ![helm-tramp5](image/image5.png)

     You can edit your server's nginx.conf on your emacs!

 ![helm-exit](image/exit.png)

-When you finish editing nginx.conf you clean the tramp buffer with tramp-cleanup-all-buffers command.
+When you finish editing nginx.conf you clean the tramp buffer with `tramp-cleanup-all-buffers` command.
-Since I can not remember tramp-cleanup-all-buffers command I set a defalias called exit-tramp.
+Since I can not remember tramp-cleanup-all-buffers command I set a defalias called `exit-tramp`.

 ## Requirements